 - A free 30 day visa is given at the time of arrival in Indonesia (not for all countries, check with your embassy).

-- There are five ATM’s on the island so you don’t have to bring wads of cash.
+- There are seven ATM’s on the island so you don’t have to bring wads of cash.

 - In addition to the beachfront restaurants, small, family run restaurants known as Warungs are dotted all around and are a cheap and tasty way of eating locally.